UTSA vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 18, 2021

 - This season Jaylin Lane has four catches and leads the team with 91 yards (91.0 per game) while hauling in one touchdown.

-- CJ Windham has also chipped in with five receptions for 46 yards and one touchdown.
+- CJ Windham has tacked on 46 yards on five catches and one touchdown.
+He puts up 46.0 receiving yards per game this year.

 - DJ England-Chisolm has 42 receiving yards on two receptions, with one touchdown, averaging 42.0 yards per game.